rusthon/Rusthon/examples/cpython_embed.md

 ```
 CPython CAPI
 ------------
-The code below shows how to use the `cpython` module and embed libpython directly using the CPython C-API.
+The code below shows how to use the `cpython` module that wraps around the CPython C-API.
 https://docs.python.org/2/c-api/object.html

 Build Options